 Construction of H3.3–HA knock-in mice and validation of the experimental model

 To study the activity of H3.3 in vivo, we generated mouse strains in which the endogenous H3.3 genes (H3.3A, H3f3a and H3.3B, H3f3b) are replaced by hemagglutinin (HA)-tagged H3.3 genes (Figure 1).
-The knock-in targeting vectors contain HA-tagged H3.3 cDNA (blue) and an IRES–driven GFP (green) to allow independent monitoring of the expression of the inserted genes.
+The knock-in targeting vectors contain HA–tagged H3.3 cDNA (blue) and an IRES–driven GFP (green) to allow independent monitoring of the expression of the inserted genes.
 The inserted H3.3A–HA and H3.3B–HA fragments are flanked by the LoxP sites (red) to allow conditional knockout of the genes.
-The original targeting vectors had the neomycin- and hygromycin-resistant genes for ES cell selection, and were removed by FRT–based recombination to avoid potential adverse effects in the mouse.
+The original targeting vectors had the neomycin- and hygromycin-resistant genes for ES cell selection but were removed by FRT–based recombination to avoid potential adverse effects in the mouse.
 Heterozygous mice for the H3.3A–HA and H3.3B–HA loci are viable and fertile, although the birth rate of homozygous mice appears significantly lower than that expected for Mendelian inheritance.
-We confirmed that H3.3–HA are expressed at variable levels throughout adult tissues.
+We confirmed that H3.3–HA is expressed at variable levels throughout adult tissues.
 Preliminary ChIP analysis performed with anti–HA antibody indicated that H3.3–HA is deposited in induced genes in bone marrow–derived macrophages stimulated with IFNg and toll-like receptor (TLR) signaling.
-Mouse embryonic fibroblasts (MEFs) that carry homozygous and heterozygous H3.3A–HA and H3.3B–HA have been established.
-We plan to analyze the macrophages and MEFs for global H3.3 deposition using the ChIP-seq approach.
+We established mouse embryonic fibroblasts (MEFs) that carry homozygous and heterozygous H3.3A–HA and H3.3B–HA and we plan to analyze the MФ and MEFs for global H3.3 deposition, using the ChIP-seq approach.

 - Nishiyama A, Dey A, Tamura A, Ko, M, Ozato K. Activation of JNK triggers release of Brd4 from mitotic chromosomes and mediates protection from drug-induced mitotic stress.
 PLoS One 2012;7(5):e34719.